I care about what

 How to create value before the science is complete

-Scientific and clinical validation takes years, leaving the question of how to start delivering value to users, building trust with practitioners, and staying financially alive while the evidence base is still being built.
+Scientific and clinical validation takes years, leaving the question of how to start being useful to users, building trust with practitioners, and staying financially alive while the evidence base is still being built.

 When clients want ML but aren't ready for it